ibm-cloud-docs/vpc/vpn-site-to-site-routes-propagating.md

 ## VPN for VPC migration to advertise routes
 {: #migrate-to-advertise-routes-s2s}

-With Transit Gateway route advertisement support beginning 19 April 2024, existing policy-based VPN gateway customers who use address prefixes can choose from the following options:
+With Transit Gateway route advertisement support beginning 03 May 2024, existing policy-based VPN gateway customers who use address prefixes can choose from the following options:

 * Keep address prefixes in VPC.
 If you decide to keep using address prefixes, there is nothing else that you need to do.
 * Migrate to advertise routes by following these these steps: